Color Converter for Packaging Proofing

 Carry Product Colors Across Packaging Stages

-Translate a brand or product color into the formats needed for mockups, label files, and later proofing conversations.
+Translate a brand or product color into web values, CMYK references, and perceptual formats for mockups, label files, and proofing conversations.

 Reduce Ambiguity Before Proofing